IlmunKoo/KSW-Purdue/FarmVroong/SourceCode/SLAM/README.md

-# GPS Offroad SLAM
+# GPS MONOCULAR SLAM FOR MOBILE ROBOT
-SLAM for the offroad environment using GPS data.
+MONOCULAR SLAM for the OUTDOOR environment using GPS data.
 The code is based on the ORB-SLAM2.

 ## Based on ORB-SLAM2